 The article continues by explaining what the various food labels are supposed to mean: “Best by” refers to when a food is at peak flavor or quality, says Janell Goodwin, a technical information specialist with the USDA.
 “Sell by” indicates how long a store should sell or display a product for inventory management reasons.
 And the “use by” date is the last recommended day that a product can be eaten at peak quality, Goodwin says.
 “These are all dates of quality and freshness, not of safety,” she says.

-(If you’re interested in learning how the dates are arrived at, check out our earlier blog which provides explanations.)
+(If you’re interested in learning how the dates are arrived at, check out our earlier blog about date labels which provides explanations.)

 So, all of this food label jargon makes sense, right?
 Apparently not to everyone.
 The study revealed: 42% of people thought “use by” referred to safety, and 19% thought the same of “sell by.”